Why the calendar doesn’t belong with email and should be decoupled post haste

 Another thing about calendars needing email is all the crazy amount of clutter it creates.
 For every calendar event, an email is created.
 Every time the event is changed, another email.
 Someone is added, another email.
 The time is changed, another email.
 Oops, forgot to add conferencing, another email.
 The meeting gets cancelled, another email!

 At work, emails related to calendar events usually dwarf all the ones people have actually written to one another.
 What do we need all this clutter for?
-The answer is, we don’t.
+The answer is: we don’t.

 Reason 5: email needs to die

 Having worked in different professional settings using various forms of communication — I can safely say that for 99% of professional communication — email is a terrible method and should be abandoned for this purpose.
+Slack is a breath of fresh air.